rainjs/rainjs/doc/source/client/localization.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Text localization on the client-side
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The localization process uses the current platform language and tries to localize the requested resource.
+If the resource is not found it tries to use the default platform language.
+If this fails also, a default action is taken.

 On the client-side, text can be localized in any JavaScript file that is loaded though the requireJS module system.